JonasTischer/jonastischer.com/content/posts/ai-profile-pictures.md

 Category: blog

-Recently, I realized the need for an updated profile picture on my LinkedIn.
-I didn't want to go to a professional photographer.
+Recently, I realized the need for an updated profile picture on my LinkedIn but I didn't want to go to a professional photographer.

 Too much effort and a chunk of money just for a few digital pics.
-But then I had a lightbulb moment.
+Then I had a lightbulb moment.

 With all the buzz surrounding generative AI and algorithms that can produce realistic images like [DALL-E 2](https://openai.com/dall-e-2/), I figured it must be possible to "generate" some professional shots for my LinkedIn profile or cover photos for my resume.

 I was super pumped and did a quick Google search to see if this service existed.
 As with all my great ideas, someone had already thought of it.
 First, I found a few services that just touched up existing pics with enhancements like background removal.
 I stumbled upon two services that seemed to fit the bill - they promised to generate AI-powered profile pics.